-Application Sea water cooling pump
+Application Sea water cooling of heat exchanger

 - Fluid: Sea water

 - Voltage: 415v

 - Frequency: 50Hz

 - RPM: 1450

 - Execution: Horizontal

 - Shaft: Stainless steel